tmastersmart/hubitat-code/README.md

 # hubitat-code
- Hubitat Drivers and Aps, All production drivers are now in the Hubitat Package Manager.
+ Hubitat Drivers and Aps for the Hubitat Home Automation system., All production drivers are now in the Hubitat Package Manager.
 Beta and archives are not in HPM.

  # Keypads.
 * iris v1 keypad driver for hubitat